 Workshops.
 Work completed in class cannot be made up.
 Workshops and presentations are an essential part of the writer's working experience.
-Your participation in all workshops is mandatory; I will not accept for evaluation essays that have not been through the workshop process.
+Your participation in all workshops is mandatory; I will not give any feedback to students who do not attend workshops.